DIJIT: A Robotic Head for an Active Observer: Experimental Results

 The maximum saccade speed of DIJIT surpasses all other reported values in Table~\ref{tab:errors}.
 Although the motor encoders used in DIJIT do not have as high a resolution as encoders used in other biocular heads, we obtain better or comparable accuracies in executing saccades.
 This indicates the strong performance of DIJIT and the accuracy of the saccade method.

-On average, the error for saccades with smaller amplitudes was less than that for larger amplitudes measured in degrees.
-The average error for saccades with an amplitude less than 6$^\circ$ was 0.93$^\circ$, for saccades with an amplitude between 6$^\circ$ and 12$^\circ$, it was 1.41$^\circ$, and for large saccades with an amplitude between 12$^\circ$ and 18$^\circ$ it was 1.62$^\circ$.
-No saccades performed in our experiments were larger than 18$^\circ$.
+On average, the error for saccades with smaller amplitudes was less than that for larger amplitudes measured in degrees; however, in the right camera, the average error of very large saccades was smaller than the average error of medium amplitude saccades.
+Specifically, the average error for saccades with an amplitude less than 6$^\circ$ was 1.00$^\circ$ and 0.92$^\circ$, for saccades with an amplitude between 6$^\circ$ and 12$^\circ$, it was 1.33$^\circ$ and 1.50$^\circ$, and for large saccades with an amplitude larger than 12$^\circ$ it was 1.56$^\circ$ and 1.28$^\circ$, for the left and right cameras, respectively.

 The distribution of the target's eccentricity in our experiments is very similar to that in humans.
 When humans are asked to freely look at images displayed on a monitor~\cite{tatler_long_2006}, 52$\%$ of the saccades are between 0$^\circ$ and 6$^\circ$, 33$\%$ are between 6$^\circ$ and 12$^\circ$, 11$\%$ are between 12$^\circ$ and 18$^\circ$, and 4$\%$ are larger than 18$^\circ$.
 DIJIT's performance has a mean performance comparable to that of humans.
-After conducting a corrective saccade, the average error for DIJIT is decreased to 0.96$^\circ$ (0.77$^\circ$ for 0$^\circ$-6$^\circ$, 1.16$^\circ$ for 6$^\circ$-12$^\circ$, and 1.36$^\circ$ for 12$^\circ$-18$^\circ$).
+After conducting a corrective saccade, the average error for DIJIT is decreased to 0.93$^\circ$ and 0.95$^\circ$ for the left and right cameras, respectively (0.82$^\circ$ and 0.76$^\circ$ for 0$^\circ$-6$^\circ$, 0.98$^\circ$ and 1.35$^\circ$ for 6$^\circ$-12$^\circ$, and 1.32$^\circ$ and 1.16$^\circ$ for larger than 12$^\circ$).
+We perform a corrective saccade only when the error of the primary saccade is larger than 1$^\circ$.

 We also considered fixation errors in the horizontal and vertical directions.
 Consider a 2D coordinate system on the image where its center is the image center, and the axes are aligned with the horizontal and vertical borders of the image.
 We projected the landing points onto these two axes and calculated the angle between the back-projected rays of these projections and the image center.
-The average horizontal and vertical errors in the 191 experiments were 0.90$^\circ$ and 0.54$^\circ$, respectively.
+The average horizontal and vertical errors in the 175 experiments were $1.03^\circ\pm0.88^\circ$ and $0.40^\circ\pm0.36^\circ$, respectively, for the left camera, and $0.92^\circ\pm0.69^\circ$ and $0.49^\circ\pm0.40^\circ$ for the right camera.

-Fig.~\ref{fig_error_distr} shows landing points after completing saccades in our experiments.
-The landing point of a perfect saccade should be at the center, $(0^\circ, 0^\circ)$.
-The field of view of each of DIJIT’s cameras is approximately 40$^\circ\times$30$^\circ$ (H$\times$V).
-Fig.~\ref{fig_first_case} shows an image that is the same size as DIJIT's camera images.
-The green circle is centered in the image center and has a radius of $1^\circ$.
-Fig.~\ref{fig_second_case} is a zoomed-in view of Fig.~\ref{fig_first_case}.